Pegasus Awards FAQ

 make YOUR choices when voting- and you don't have to attend OVFF to hear

-OVFF makes a sound sample available consisting of at least a verse and chorus (or whatever part of the song contains enough of the melody that you get a good idea of how it really sounds)- in most cases approximately a minute's worth of music.
+A sample of the songs are made available during the Final phase.
+The samples consist of at least a verse and chorus (or whatever part of the song contains enough of the melody that you get a good idea of how it really sounds)- in most cases approximately 1-2 minute's worth of music.

 All Nominees are required to submit a recording of their work for distribution.
-OVFF does everything possible to help facilitate this.
-There is no requirement regarding the quality of the recording- and recordings are acceptable on almost any media (except Edison cylinder... we don't have a player.
+We do everything possible to help facilitate this.
+There is no requirement regarding the quality of the recording- and recordings are acceptable on almost any media that we can play (which means, sadly, your Edison cylinder recording presents some challenges... we don't have a player.
 Everything else (vinyl, cassette, MD, CD, etc) works fine.
 Now, if you need to submit your recording on Edison cylinder, we'll see what we can do...).

 One last note- the requirement for a recording submission is limited by law... in other words; if you're breaking the law by submitting a recording, then the requirement is waived.
 (See the parody statements, next)